 So a ''day and night 24 hour period'' of Brahma's time equals 8 billion 640 million human years.

-Krishna in His original Form at the end of every 1000th Dvarpara-yuga
+Krishna in His original Form comes at the end of every "one thousand" Dvarpara-yuga

 CC Adi 3.10 Text 10

 At the end of the Dvāpara-yuga of the twenty-eighth divya-yuga, Lord Kṛṣṇa appears on earth with the full paraphernalia of His eternal Vraja-dhāma.

 "Now is the term of Vaivasvata Manu, during which Lord Caitanya appears.
 First Lord Kṛṣṇa appears at the close of the Dvāpara-yuga of the twenty-eighth divya-yuga, and then Lord Caitanya appears in the Kali-yuga of the same divya-yuga.

 Lord Kṛṣṇa and Lord Caitanya appear once in each day of Brahmā, or once in fourteen manv-antaras, each of seventy-one divya-yugas in duration.

 From the beginning of Brahmā’s day of 4,320,000,000 years, six Manus appear and disappear before Lord Kṛṣṇa appears.

 Thus 1,975,320,000 years of the day of Brahmā elapse before the appearance of Lord Kṛṣṇa.
 This is an astronomical calculation according to solar years".